 In summary, the workload to conduct an international trial taking place in the UK and EU has become heavier.
 Whereas Brexit has increased the complexity of conducting pan-European clinical trials including the UK, in the EU the Clinical Trials Regulation will make it easier for trials to be conducted across multiple EU member states.

 As every clinical project is different, sponsors must carefully select the right European countries in order to bring the clinical trial to successful completion.
 This success depends on many aspects, including not only the availability of patients in the respective countries but also the availability of dedicated investigators and the treatment praxis.5 The UK is still an important player from a health economics point of view.
 Nonetheless, sponsors will not automatically include the UK in their clinical program planning and will always evaluate whether the extra effort involved is worth it.

 Additionally, regardless of a certain level of economic integration assured by the EU-UK Trade and Cooperation Agreement concluded in late December 2020, insecurities about a stable British partnership remain that may also affect clinical research.
 Sponsors and CROs should keep a watchful eye over future legislative changes in the United Kingdom.
 One thing is certain: Planning and successfully performing clinical trials in the EU and UK involves higher costs and more work after Brexit.
 Sponsors from the US and other non-European countries should take this into account at the earliest possible time point when planning their clinical program for the EU.

-Lars Behrend, PhD, is the Chief Operating Officer; Ana Cosme, PhD, is Clinical Trial Coordinator; and Michael Sigmund, DVM, is Chief Executive Officer and Founder, all of SSS International Clinical Research.
+Lars Behrend, PhD, Chief Operating Officer, Ana Cosme, PhD, Clinical Trial Coordinator, and Michael Sigmund, DVM, Chief Executive Office, Founder; all with SSS International Clinical Research